 Company C has a preponderant formalization characteristic and the process of elaboration of the strategy counts on the participation of some of its managers, which includes the area of finance, sales and marketing, and production.
 The company has a documented strategic plan, with a five-year time horizon, based on the balanced score card.
 Disclosure of the most important aspects of this plan to the rest of the company is made through the bulletin board.
-Another important point to highlight is the fact that environmental issues are also observed in the process of strategy creation.
-Both in the mission and in the strategic vision the topic of environmental sustainability is present.
+Another important point to highlight is the fact that environmental issues are also observed in the process of strategic vision the topic of environmental sustainability is present.